onuryurdupak/unity3d-floating-messagess/README.md

 #### USAGE:

-Download asset from releases page and import into your project.
+Download the asset from releases page and import into your project.

 Add import statement as follows: